cloud-gov/django-uaa/docs/index.rst

    backends
    developing

-This is a cloud.gov UAA authentication backend for Django.
-It also includes a handy "fake cloud.gov" that makes it easy to log in as any user during development.
+This is a `cloud.gov <https://cloud.gov/>`_ UAA authentication backend for Django.
+It also includes a handy :ref:`fake cloud.gov <fakeauth>` that makes it easy to log in as any user during development.

-To get started, see the :ref:`quickstart`.
+To get started, see the :doc:`quickstart`.

 .. warning:: This package is in a very early stage of development and its settings and/or API will likely change in the near future.